Come join us to learn about raising animals, butchering, and processing meats into delicious finished products.

 If you are not comfortable with meat processing, eating meat, seeing blood, this isn’t the place for you.
 Also in food preparation there are lots of dishes so lots of washing.
 Ability to do physical labor in the sun or rain is necessary.

 If you want to help only with our children, that is great.
 Let us know in your message.
 Experience is preferred.
-Our oldest likes to run and play outside and our little girl is getting more interested in the outdoors.
+Our oldest likes to run and play outside and our little girls are getting more interested in the outdoors.

 We have a hard time accommodating vegetarians.
 Primarily we eat the meat that has been raised on our farm, which means it's raised, butchered, and handled using sound, humane practices.
 Again, if you aren’t comfortable helping with this process, please do not send us a request to volunteer here.